Wirecloud/docker-wirecloud/README.md

 WireCloud is part of [FIWARE](https://www.fiware.org/).
 Check it out in the [Catalogue](https://catalogue.fiware.org/enablers/application-mashup-wirecloud)

-## How to use this images.
+## How to use these images.

-There are two types of images, the "standalone" (`0.6`, `0.7` and `latest`) images and the "composable" (`0.6-composable`, `0.7-composable` and `latest-composable`) images.

-The standalone images comes with everything ready to run `wirecloud` just with the image.

-The composable images are designed to work with `docker-compose`.
+There are two types of images, the "standalone" images and the "composable" images.
+The standalone images comes with everything ready to run WireCloud directly by running the image and without having to configure it (no recommended for production).
+The composable images are designed to work with `docker-compose` and support a more flexible configuration scheme.

-To know how to get and run the standalone images go to the [Standalone Section](#Standalone).

-To know how to get and run the composable images go to the [Composable Section](#Composable).

 ## Standalone